fengwang/cumar/ReadMe.md

 }
 ```

-and for the second run with a dimension setup of Grids (1, 1, 1) and Blocks (32, 1 1), generates code
+and for the second run with shared memory 256 bytes, a dimension setup of Grids (1, 1, 1) and Blocks (32, 1 1), generates code

 ```
 __device__ __forceinline__ double dr_xhvpqsohikrkyd( double a, double b ){ return a>b?a:b; }